WestDRI/wgpages/content/ray.md

 ### Processing Ray datasets with Numba-compiled functions

-So far we processed Ray datasets with non-Numba functions, either lambda (anonymous) or plain Python functions, and we obtained perfect scaling with multiple Ray processes.
+So far we processed Ray datasets with non-Numba functions, either lambda (anonymous) or plain Python functions, and we obtained very good parallel scaling with multiple Ray processes.
 However, these functions are slower than their Numba-compiled versions.

 Is it possible to *process Ray datasets with Numba-compiled functions*, similar to how earlier we executed Numba-compiled functions on remote workers?
 The answer is a **firm yes**, but I will leave it to you to write